Hello! This is Devon & Jas here, we will be the photographers, photographing your home/property.

 Park all cars away from the front of the home.
-Across the street or in the garage are great options.
+Across the street, or in the garage, are great options.
 Keep in mind to only park cars inside of the garage if you don't plan on having it shot.
-We only shoot garages if there are some really unique features or built in shelving.
+We only shoot garages if there are unique features (i.e.: built in shelving, epoxy floors, etc.).

 2. Hide all trash bins